runningmaster/m15/README.md

 # m15

-A pilot experiment to test some ideas
+This project is a pilot experiment to test some ideas.
+Also true  that it is `$GOPATH` directory.